 The Day Bill Wyman Walked Away From the Rolling Stones

-After playing with the band for more than 30 years, Bill Wyman walked away from the Rolling Stones in December 1992.
-The bassist had reached a point where he wanted to make a change due to his frustration with the Stones.
+After playing with the band for more than 30 years, Bill Wyman quit the Rolling Stones in December 1992.
+The bassist had reached a point where he wanted to make a change due to his frustration with the band.

 You Think You Know the Rolling Stones?